lorin/multiplication-constraint/README.md

 ## Haskell

-Haskell was the most straightforward, albeit using a brute-force approach.
+I found Haskell to be the most straightforward.
 I used the List monad, which looks quite elegant to me.

 ```haskell
 solution :: [Int]